Vibhor2256/Finance-Analytics-using-SQL-and-EXCEL/README.md

 # [Finance Analytics using SQL and EXCEL Portfolio](https://github.com/Vibhor2256/Finance-Analytics-using-SQL-and-EXCEL)

-This repository/portfolio is for a project which was created for a computer hardware producing organisation.
-To help the organization, better its yearly performance by getting enough insights from its database to make quick, smart data-informed decisions.
+This repository/portfolio is for a project which was created for a computer hardware producing company.
+To help the company, better its yearly performance by getting enough insights from its database to make quick, smart data-informed decisions.
 <br><br>

 The situation in the project is that there is a computer hardware-producing organization, and we have its finance-related database.
 The database consists of details about the product, customers, cost of products, all the rebate offers, sales information with date of purchase, sold quantity, etc. <br><br>